 From Manarola to Volastra: a climb

-The distance between Manarola to Volastra offers today the opportunity to make one of the most spectacular and significant walks that one can make in the Cinque Terre.
-In just over an hour’s walk, starting from the waves of the coastal village and going up among the olive trees of the ancient farmer settlement, you can touch with hand the soul of the land, encountering one after the other all its delights.
+The distance between Manarola to Volastra offers today the opportunity to embark on one of the most spectacular and significant walks in the Cinque Terre.
+In just over an hour’s walk, starting from the waves of the coastal village and going up among the olive trees of the ancient farmer settlement, you can embrace the soul of the land, encountering all its delights.

 The advice is to start from the sea in Manarola and reach, with a slight rise, the picturesque cemetery of the village, worth a quick visit, to discover some old really special gravestones, and to overlook the whole area from its porch.

-From the cemetery, the road continues to rise, after a short flight of steps, to a scenic walkway that leads to the plateau that, over the Christmas period, houses the illuminated nativity scene of Mario Andreolli.
-Many of the figures are left in place and it is curious to go through shepherds, sheep, angels and iron fishermen and bulbs.
-It’s like being on a stage with closed wings.
+From the cemetery, the road continues to rise, and leads, after a short flight of steps, to a scenic walkway.
+The plateau behind it houses, over the Christmas period, the illuminated nativity scene of Mario Andreolli.
+Many of the figures are left in place and it is curious to walk among shepherds, sheep, angels and iron fishermen.
+It’s like being on a stage with closed curtains.

 The illuminated nativity scene of Manarola seen “from the inside”

-In this path, which leads to the ridge that overlooks Corniglia, Vernazza and Monterosso, the spirit of the heroic agriculture so typical of this corner of the world can be sensed and looking at the small train rails rack you can figure out the work required for the construction of such a beautiful landscape.
+In this path, which leads to the ridge that overlooks Corniglia, Vernazza and Monterosso, the spirit of the heroic agriculture so typical of this corner of the world can be sensed and looking at the small rail racks you can figure out the work required for the construction of such a beautiful landscape.